STEREO: Mission profile

 Even as the angle increases, the addition of an Earth-based view, e.g., from the Solar Dynamics Observatory, still provided full-Sun observations for several years.
 In 2015, contact was lost for several months when the STEREO spacecraft passed behind the Sun.
-They then started to approach Earth again, with closest approach sometime in 2023.
+They then started to approach Earth again, with closest approach in August 2023.
 They will not be recaptured into Earth orbit.

 Loss of contact with STEREO-B

 On October 1, 2014, contact was lost with STEREO-B during a planned reset to test the craft's automation, in anticipation of the aforementioned solar "conjunction" period.
 The team originally thought that the spacecraft had begun to spin, decreasing the amount of power that could be generated by the solar panels.
 Later analysis of the received telemetry concluded that the spacecraft was in an uncontrolled spin of about 3° per second; this was too rapid to be immediately corrected using its reaction wheels, which would become oversaturated.

 NASA used its Deep Space Network, first weekly and later monthly, to try to re-establish communications.

 After a silence of 22 months, contact was regained at 22:27 UTC on August 21, 2016, when the Deep Space Network established a lock on STEREO-B for 2.4 hours.

 Engineers planned to work and develop software to fix the spacecraft, but once its computer was powered up, there would only have been about 2 minutes to upload the fix before STEREO-B entered failure mode again.
 Further, while the spacecraft was power-positive at the time of contact, its orientation would drift, and power levels fall.
 Two-way communication was achieved, and commands to begin recovering the spacecraft were sent through the rest of August and September.

 Six attempts at communication between September 27 and October 9, 2016, failed, and a carrier wave was not detected after September 23.
 Engineers determined that during an attempt to despin the spacecraft, a frozen thruster fuel valve probably led to the spin increasing rather than decreasing.
 As STEREO-B moved along its orbit, it was hoped that its solar panels may again generate enough power to charge the battery.

 Four years after the initial loss of contact, NASA terminated periodic recovery operations effective October 17, 2018.